 Third Fourth Time’s the Charm

-Before you go — and in light of this being National Indigenous History Month — I have one last story to relate: in 1793, at the age of nineteen, an Englishman named James Monkman – hailing from Whitby, Yorkshire – boarded the Prince of Wales, along with this brother, as it embarked on its maiden voyage to York Factory.
-The two were not “servants” of the Hudson’s Bay Company (HBC); rather, they had stowed away while the vessel was at port, and only made their presence known after the ship had been at sea for many days (the Ships’ Logs apparently attest to this, but I’ve not read them myself; the curiosity of James signing his contract with the Company upon arrival in “Rupert’s Land”, rather than in England prior to the voyage, would also seem to support this version of things).
+In 1793, at the age of nineteen, an Englishman named James Monkman boarded a ship named Prince of Wales, along with this brother, as it embarked on its maiden voyage to York Factory.
+Unlike the rest of the ship’s crew, the two were not “servants” of the Hudson’s Bay Company (HBC); rather, they had stowed away while the vessel was at port in England, and only made their presence known after the ship had been at sea for several days (the Ships’ Logs apparently corroborate this account, but I’ve not read them myself; the curious fact that James’ contract with the HBC was signed upon arrival in “Rupert’s Land”, rather than while still in England, would also seem to support this version of events).

-When James retired from HBC service in 1816, aged forty, he and his young family moved to the area of the Red River Settlement, on “Selkirk’s Grant” (Thomas Douglas, the 5th Earl of Selkirk, was the HBC’s majority shareholder, controlling about a third of all company stock).
-Around 1818, near Lake Winnipegosis, James and his family established the “Monkman’s Salt Works” on what is known today as Salt Point, Manitoba.
-Mary and James would go on to raise nine of their own children by the time they were church-wed in an Anglican ceremony, in present-day Winnipeg in 1827.
+Over the next twenty years, James Monkman would embark on a career as an HBC sailor and fur trader, at times serving as an Assistant Trader at both Severn and Island Lake.
+Around 1804, he married à la façon du pays to “Mary”, a Swampy Cree woman whose other names are not recorded.
+When James retired from HBC service in 1816, aged forty, he and his young family moved into the area of the Red River Settlement, on “Selkirk’s Grant” (Thomas Douglas, 5th Earl of Selkirk, was at that time the HBC’s majority shareholder, reportedly controlling about one-third of all company stock).
+By 1818, James and his family would establish the “Monkman’s Salt Works” near Lake Winnipegosis, in the area of what is today named Salt Point, Manitoba.
+Mary and James would go on to raise nine children (of their own) by the time they were church-wed, in an Anglican ceremony celebrated in present-day Winnipeg in 1827.

 Here is a relevant excerpt from Hind’s account of the expedition: